codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 12. Refreshing Messages

-Finally, let's periodically refresh the ListView with latest messages [[using a handler|Repeating-Periodic-Tasks#handler]].
+Finally, let's periodically refresh the RecyclerView with latest messages [[using a handler|Repeating-Periodic-Tasks#handler]].
 The handler will call a runnable to fetch new messages every 1 second.
 This is a primitive "polling" rather than the more efficient "push" technique for refreshing new messages - but will work for the purposes of this simple project.

 ```java
 ...